dynamicstms365/meet-reynolds/SORA_VIDEO_PROMPTS_THREE_PERSPECTIVES.md

 ### **Scene 1: The Multiverse Convergence (0-25 seconds)**
 **Visual:**
-Reynolds appears in what looks like a cosmic infomercial studio with all the characters from previous videos frozen in time around him - Jenny and Mark (developers), Susan and her executive team, all looking confused as reality bends around them.
+REYNOLDS (the distinctive masked figure in red and black tactical suit with large white eye patches) appears in what looks like a cosmic infomercial studio with swirling multiverse effects.
+All the characters from previous videos are frozen in time around him - Jenny and Mark (developers), Susan and her executive team, all looking confused as reality bends around them.
+Reynolds' suit gleams under cosmic lighting as he strikes a theatrical pose.

-**Reynolds:** [directly to camera with arms spread wide] *"Oh hi again!
+**Reynolds:** [directly to camera with arms spread wide, his masked face turning toward the audience with characteristic confidence]
+*"Oh hi again!
 I'm Reynolds, and welcome to the ULTIMATE architectural decision finale!
-You've seen the developer perspective, you've witnessed executive decision-making, and NOW—"* [snaps fingers, unfreezing everyone] *"—it's time for the GRAND ORCHESTRATION!"*
+You've seen the developer perspective, you've witnessed executive decision-making, and NOW—"* [snaps his red-gloved fingers with a dramatic flourish, unfreezing everyone] *"—it's time for the GRAND ORCHESTRATION!"*

 **All Characters:** [simultaneously, looking around confused] "What's happening?!"